Edit on GitHub

 $ roslaunch turtlebot3_autorace_camera intrinsic_camera_calibration.launch mode:=action

-4. Run the extrinsic camera calibration launch file on Remote PC.
+4. Run the extrinsic camera calibration launch file on the Remote PC.

 $ roslaunch turtlebot3_autorace_camera extrinsic_camera_calibration.launch mode:=calibration